FEWS NET Software Tools

 The Early Warning eXplorer (EWX) Lite software is an interactive web-based mapping tool that allows users to visualize time series of rainfall, NDVI, evapotranspiration, land surface temperature and snow water volume, where applicable.
 The EWX Lite allows users to access the same time series database that drives the standard EWX without having to load raster imagery which can inhibit performance in areas with poor internet connectivity.

-The GeoWRSI is a geo-spatial, stand-alone implementation of the Water Requirements Satisfaction Index (GeoWRSI), as it is implemented by the USGS for the FEWSNET Activity.
-The program runs a crop-specific water balance model for a selected region in the world, using raster data inputs.
-The program produces a range of outputs which can either be used qualitatively to help assess and monitor crop conditions during the crop growing season, or can be regressed with yields to produce yield estimation models and yield estimates.
-Other tools are available to post-process the GeoWRSI outputs so that they can be used in yield estimation models.
+The GeoWRSI is a geospatial, stand-alone implementation of the Water Requirements Satisfaction Index (GeoWRSI), as implemented by the U.S. Geological Survey (USGS) for the Famine Early Warning Systems Network (FEWS NET) activity.
+The program runs a crop-specific water balance model for a user-selected crop in a user-specified region in the world, using raster data inputs.
+The program produces a range of outputs which can either be used qualitatively to help assess and monitor crop conditions during the crop growing season or regressed with yields to produce yield estimation models and yield estimates.
+In addition, the program has several tools for validation, enhancement and analysis of both input and output datasets.
+Other tools are available to post-process the water balance outputs so that they can be used for yield estimation.

 Water Point Viewer